project-hadron/discovery-capability/docs/source/intent_actions/index.rst

 * component intent class UML

-The following capabilities provide accompanying intent actions:
+This association means intent actions are captured as part of a capabilities :ref:`recipe<Capability Design>`.
+The following capabilities provide accompanying intent
+actions:

 * FeatureSelect: Reduce dimensionality of a dataset through reduction techniques.
 * FeatureEngineer: